 Napa Valley has a range of accommodations for your guys’ getaway.

-Golf aficionados might plan a stay at the Silverado Resort and Spa, which is home to two championship PGA golf courses redesigned by legendary golf Hall-of-Famer, Johnny Miller.
+Golf aficionados might plan a stay at the Silverado Resort, which is home to two championship PGA golf courses redesigned by legendary golf Hall-of-Famer, Johnny Miller.
 Centrally located in Napa Valley, Silverado is also the perfect launching point to wineries, outdoor adventures, and dining.

 For an epic guys’ getaway, consider the Four Seasons Resort and Residences Napa Valley.
 Choose from individual guest rooms or the villas which feature three and four bedrooms with fully equipped kitchens, BBQ grills, private backyard spaces, and more.
 This exclusive property is tucked into the northeast corner of the valley, next to vineyards, hiking trails, and downtown Calistoga.

 Follow our guide and make advance reservations at a few of these spots, or hire a winery tour operator to make all the arrangements for you.

 Pure Luxury Transportation offers custom private tours for a day of safe sipping.
 All you have to do is enjoy.

 A winery tasting is almost mandatory on a trip to Napa Valley, and with more than 400 wineries open to the public, your group will find a spot that matches your tastes.

 Start your day with a Pinot Noir flight at Saintsbury in Los Carneros before heading up valley to taste and collect world-class Cabernets from producers like Pine Ridge Vineyards in the Stags Leap District, Beaulieu Vineyards in Rutherford, or Heitz Cellar, AXR Napa Valley, or Faust in St. Helena.